Plactic relations for $r$-domino tableaux: Abstract

 \section{Abstract}

-The recent work of Bonnaf{\'e} et al. \cite{Geck-Lam} shows through two conjectures that $r$-domino tableaux have an important role in Kazhdan-Lusztig theory of type $B$ with unequal parameters.
-In this paper we provide plactic relations on signed permutations which determine whether given two signed permutations have the same insertion $r$-domino tableaux in Grafinkle's algorithm \cite{Garfinkle1}.
+The work of C. Bonnaf{\'e}, M.Geck, L. Iancu and T. Lam \cite{Geck-Lam} shows through two conjectures that $r$-domino tableaux have an important role in Kazhdan-Lusztig theory of type $B$ with unequal parameters.
+In this paper we provide plactic relations on signed permutations which determine whether given two signed permutations have the same insertion $r$-domino tableaux in Garfinkle's algorithm \cite{Garfinkle1}.
 Moreover, we show that a particular extension of these relations can describe Garfinkle's equivalence relation \cite{Garfinkle1} on $r$-domino tableaux which is given through the notion of open cycles.
-With these results we articulate the conjectures of \cite{Geck-Lam} by providing necessary tools for their proof.
+With these results we enunciate the conjectures of \cite{Geck-Lam} and provide necessary tool for their proofs.